 Workplace Gender Equality

 USC is passionate about improving and promoting equality and outcomes for both women and men in the workplace.
 We report to the Workplace Gender Equality Agency every year, as required under the Workplace Gender Equality Act 2012.
-For more information, download USC’s Workplace Gender Equality Agency Public Report 2018-2019 (PDF 352KB) or contact Human Resources for a print version.
+For more information, read USC’s Workplace Gender Equality Agency Public Report 2020-2021 or contact Human Resources.

 Domestic and Family Violence support